k0sproject/k0s/docs/worker-node-config.md

   CIDR(s), and no DNS name may be `kubernetes`, `kubernetes.default`, or a name within the `svc` or cluster domains.
 - The node exists in the cluster.
+- The node's `status.addresses` contains no more than 4096 entries.
 - The requested DNS names and IP addresses are all listed in the node's `status.addresses`.